Hormolara216/Snowflake_Project/README.md

 # Snowflake_Project
 Loading JSON data into the Database with Snowflake

-This is my firstime with Snowflake, I successfully loaded the SJON data into the Database.
+This is my firstime with Snowflake, I successfully loaded the JON data into the Snowflake data platform with SQL query